Asynchronous Programming

 Callbacks

 One approach to asynchronous programming is to make functions that need to wait for something take an extra argument, a callback function.
-The asynchronous a function starts some process, sets things up so that the callback function is called when the process finishes, and then returns.
+The asynchronous function starts a process, sets things up so that the callback function is called when the process finishes, and then returns.

-As an example, the setTimeout function, available both in Node.js and in browsers, waits a given number of milliseconds (a second is a thousand milliseconds) and then calls a function.
+As an example, the setTimeout function, available both in Node.js and in browsers, waits a given number of milliseconds and then calls a function.

 setTimeout(() => console.log("Tick"), 500);

-Waiting is not generally a very important type of work, but it can be very useful when you need to arrange for something to happen at a certain time or check whether some other action is taking longer than expected.
+Waiting is not generally important work, but it can be very useful when you need to arrange for something to happen at a certain time or check whether some action is taking longer than expected.

 Another example of a common asynchronous operation is reading a file from a device’s storage.
-Imagine you have a function readTextFile, which reads a file’s content as a string and passes it to a callback function.
+Imagine you have a function readTextFile that reads a file’s content as a string and passes it to a callback function.

 readTextFile("shopping_list.txt", content => {